michaelyfan/corbii-web/README.md

       # no need to delete classroom users or data since those should be preconditions
     # if no, send reject to client
 * secure Firestore rules so that client updating a classroom can only be done on name or on periods added
+* add frontend for change name of classroom
+* add frontend for adding periods to classroom
+* add frontend for the master student list

 classroom ID: bnW6NlYWh
 user ID: testuserid